openhive-network/HAfAH/README.md

   --source-dir=.
 ```

 All the options are mandatory.
-Their meaniing is as follows:
+Their meaning is as described below:

  - `--use-postgrest=0 or 1`     Whether to use Postgrest or Python backend
  - `--http-port=PORT`           HTTP port to be used by HAfAH